matthew-guerra/matthew-guerra.github.io/methodology.md

 practical application.

 Learning Objectives:
-By the end of the term, you will learn how to:

 1. Describe the distribution of quantitative and categorical variables using graphical and numerical techniques.
 2. Describe the relationships between variables using two-way tables, mean differences, and regression